 Hospice of Holland Names Volunteer of the Year

 Long time volunteer and Holland resident Mary Dewitt has been honored as Volunteer of the Year at Hospice of Holland’s annual volunteer banquet held on April 27.
 Mary has been volunteering for Hospice of Holland since 1985.
 She has more years of service under her belt than any other current volunteer.

+Whenever you have questions.
 End-of-life care is available for people of all ages.
 Patients become eligible for hospice care when they choose care focused on comfort rather than cure, and when the physician estimates the person’s life expectancy to be months rather than years.
 Through physical, emotional and spiritual care, we help patients feel comfortable, enhance their quality of life, and provide support when it’s needed most.
 Also, we provide non-hospice palliative care for those suffering in pain from trauma or serious illness.

 Hospice of Holland alleviates the strain of caregiving by providing care directly in a patient’s home- whether that be their residence, an assisted living facility, a nursing home, or a hospital.
 Our service area includes Ottawa, Allegan, Kent, Van Buren and Muskegon counties.